 Q: Where do you find beef bacon?

-A: It’s been hard to find since COVID flared up, but the Gwaltney brand is my favorite (I grew up on, and can usually find it at Walmart or independent grocers.
+A: It’s been hard to find since COVID flared up, but the Gwaltney brand is my favorite (I grew up on it), and normally it’s found at Walmart or independent grocers.
 There’s a store locator on their website and I suggest calling first to make sure it’s actually in stock before you make a trip.

 Q: Can you recommend any good cookware/knives/cutting boards/etc?

 A: I’ve listed everything I use in my own kitchen called Cooking Essentials where you can find all of my used, tried, and true equipment.
 I’ve also gathered most things in my Amazon Storefront.
 I get a lil’ money off the top each time you purchase something from there (it does not cost you more) so thank you if you do decide to pick up something.